https://hgic.clemson.edu/

 Landscape Use

 Rhododendrons can be used in an open woodland setting under tall pines or oaks, in a small city garden, as a foundation planting for a suburban home or to landscape a large city building.
-They can be used as specimen plants, foundation plantings and hedges.
-Some rhododendrons can be espaliered (trained to grow with the branches growing horizontally against a wall, fence or trellis) or grown in movable tubs.
+They can be used as specimen plants, foundation plantings, and hedges.

 Oaks and pines are the most commonly mentioned companions for this beautiful shrub.
 They provide a high canopy of filtered shade while still providing the high degree of light intensity necessary for growth.
 The mulch provided by oak and pine trees breaks down and provides nutrients.
 The soil should be kept aerated and the ground moist.
 For those not having these natural conditions, some additional help may be necessary.